sealfur/sealfur-com/src/posts/202307241650-sometimes-things-dont-work.md

 title: "A cup of tea, not a piece of cake"
 author: "Joshua Kinal"
 date: "2023-07-24"
-tags: ["eleventy", "build in public", "netlify"]
+tags: ["build in public", "problem-solving", "netlify", "eleventy"]
-summary: "xxxx"
+summary: "The website wasn’t working.
+This website you’re reading now: It wasn’t working.
+Could I fix it by busying myself in a comfortable panic loop?"
 ---

 One of the problems with my [principles for this site](/about#principles-for-this-site) is that I’m not as technically adept as the environment I’m working in requires of me.